E3SM-Project/E3SM-Project.github.io/docs/guide.md

 Since we are bypassing the code fetch and compilation (by re-using the previous executable), the script should only take a few seconds to run and submit the second test.

-> [!TIP]
+!!! tip
-> The short tests use separate output directories, so it is safe to submit and run multiple tests at once.
+    The short tests use separate output directories, so it is safe to submit and run multiple tests at once.
 If you’d like, you could submit additional test, for example 10 days with the medium 80 nodes ('M80') layout (`M80_1x10_ndays`).

 #### Verrifying Results are BFB